lexibank/tlopo/out/vol3/chapter3.md

     _ʔalaʔala ogamu_
     :   Wants-to-break _ʔalaʔala_, with a leaf that has breaking points.

-[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 193-219) divide. .n:ʔi-ru 'clumps' into a number of groups.
-The groupfiʔi-ru ne?e boeboena ka ofifafiafaʔina k'i 'clumps with leaf-tubes sheathing the stem' encompasses plants like gingers, bananas and alpinas.
+[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 193-219) divide _fiʔi-rū_ 'clumps' into a number of groups.
+The group _fiʔi-rū ne?e boeboena ka ofi fafia faʔina kī_ 'clumps with leaf-tubes sheathing the stem' encompasses plants like gingers, bananas and alpinas.
 That is, leafy plants with soft-core stems that are sheathed with leaves.
-The group fiʔi-ru ne?e kasiruʔa ki 'clumps which are sectioned' is the descriptive term used for plants like bamboos and reeds that have stems with nodes and can thus be cut into internode se:ctions.
+The group _fiʔi-rū ne?e kasiruʔa kī_ 'clumps which are sectioned' is the descriptive term used for plants like bamboos and reeds that have stems with nodes and can thus be cut into internode sections.
 These two categories are not listed in Figure 3.5 as they represent groups of plants that can be seen as similar in form and use, but are apparently not categories traditionally recognised by Kwara'ae speakers.
-[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 207 -213) use the term takuma to denote all ferns.
-Strictly speaking takuma refers to Diplazium proliferum and other ferns are referred to by their individual names.
-However, takuma would also be used to refer to a bundle of different edible ferns that included Diplazium proliferum, suggesting the traditional presence of a covert category at least.
-Thus takuma as a category denotes Diplazium proliferum, an important fern, and other plants considered similar in terms of morphological characteristics, namely a short dark bole, long curled-over leaves and the lack of flowers or fruit.
-[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):212) also include in this category kwaʔe, the generic term for tree-ferns, which also denotes the 'proper' or important tree-fern Cyathea lunulata.
+[Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 207 -213) use the term _takuma_ to denote all ferns.
+Strictly speaking _takuma_ refers to Diplazium proliferum and other ferns are referred to by their individual names.
+However, _takuma_ would also be used to refer to a bundle of different edible ferns that included Diplazium proliferum, suggesting the traditional presence of a covert category at least.
+Thus _takuma_ as a category denotes Diplazium proliferum, an important fern, and other plants considered similar in terms of morphological characteristics, namely a short dark bole, long curled-over leaves and the lack of flowers or fruit.
+[Kwa'ioloa and Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001):212) also include in this category _kʷaʔe_, the generic term for tree-ferns, which also denotes the 'proper' or important tree-fern Cyathea lunulata.
 Tree-ferns are plants with leaves like ferns but trunks like trees.
 The young leaf-shoots are eaten and the trunks used for building.
-The term kwaʔe encompasses a number of different named varieties.
+The term _kʷaʔe_ encompasses a number of different named varieties.

-The category of fiʔi-ru 'clumps' also includes a number of other plants that do not fit into any of these three smaller categories, including the various types of named pandanus.
-Within the scope of the book, [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 214) use the termfaʔu for all types of pandanus.
+The category of _fiʔi-rū_ 'clumps' also includes a number of other plants that do not fit into any of these three smaller categories, including the various types of named pandanus.
+Within the scope of the book, [Kwa'ioloa & Burt](../references.md#source-KwaioloaandBurt2001) ([2001](../references.md#source-KwaioloaandBurt2001): 214) use the term _faʔu_ for all types of pandanus.
 However, it is not clear that this is a traditional Kwara'ae category, and so it is not included in Figure 3.5.

 <a id="p-67"></a>

-The term kwazo 'vines' appears to be a smaller taxon than either ʔai 'trees' or fiʔi-ru 'clumps', with only 38 subtaxa listed by Kwa'ioloa and Burt.
+The term _kʷalo_ 'vines' appears to be a smaller taxon than either _ʔai_ 'trees' or _fiʔi-rū_ 'clumps', with only 38 subtaxa listed by Kwa'ioloa and Burt.
 A few of these are further subclassified, but the majority are terminal taxa.
-It is not clear where grasses and grass-like plants fit into the Kwara'ae classification, as they are not mentioned by Kwa'ioloa and Burt, although one grass, lai 'Imperata conferta' is classified as laua 'weeds' .
+It is not clear where grasses and grass-like plants fit into the Kwara'ae classification, as they are not mentioned by Kwa'ioloa and Burt, although one grass, _lai_ 'Imperata conferta' is classified as _laua_ 'weeds' .

 <a id="s-3-3"></a>